-• Local community foundations.
-Early pioneers in DAFs, community foundations are established in over 750 cities in the country for the express purpose of providing local residents with a structure that makes it easy to give to community organizations and causes.
+Local community foundations - Early pioneers in DAFs, community foundations are established in over 750 cities in the country for the express purpose of providing local residents with a structure that makes it easy to give to community organizations and causes.
 There are 70,000 DAFs with charitable assets totaling \$30 billion in community foundations across the country.
-Certain grantmaking support services may be provided to your client by the foundation, such as providing information about the changing charitable needs of the community and current work in areas of client interest.
-Therefore, local community foundations can be an excellent place to start investigating whether there is a good match between the client and a donor advised fund.
+Certain grantmaking support services may be provided to you by the foundation, such as providing information about the changing charitable needs of the community and current work in areas of client interest.
+Therefore, local community foundations can be an excellent place to start investigating whether there is a good match between you and the community foundation.

-• Commercial sponsors.
-Many mutual fund companies and brokerage firms have DAFs.
+Commercial sponsors - Many mutual fund companies and brokerage firms have DAFs.
 Four of these commercial DAF sponsors are included on the Chronicle of Philanthropy's list of the ten top grantmaking charities in the country:

-Sponsor Ranking New DAF Contributions \$ in billions
+Sponsor Ranking DAF Asset \$ billions

-Fidelity #1 \$ 6.8
+Fidelity #1 \$ 4.1

+Goldman Sachs #3 3.2

-Schwab #3 3.1
+Schwab #6 1.9

-Vanguard #6 1.5
+Vanguard #10 1.3

-- Single issue charities.
-The predominant categories include religious, educational, international aid, and micro lending charities.
-This group includes 55,000 DAFs with charitable assets of \$13 billion, serving large communities through many programs or supporting a single-neighborhood through targeted programs. - Independent sponsors.
-There are only few sponsors in this category.
-Because of their independence, broadly defined or narrow, these sponsors do not typically mange investments, sell financial products or services.
-They tend to be more flexible and allow more choice in the types of assets accepted and held, investment management, grants, donor personalization and next-generation succession. iGiftFund is included in this category of sponsors.
+Single issue charities - The predominant categories include religious, educational, international aid, and micro lending charities.
+This group includes 50,000 DAFs with charitable assets of \$11 billion, serving large communities through many programs or supporting a single-neighborhood through targeted programs.

+Independent sponsors - Because of their independence, independent sponsors do not typically mange investments, sell financial products or services.
+Independent sponsors tend to be more flexible and allow more choice concerning:

+- · types of assets accepted and held

+- investment management options

+- · grant recipients

+- donor personalization

+- next-generation succession options

+iGiftFund is included in this category of independent sponsors.